How to Make a Soft Meringue

 Equipment: Beaters and bowl should be spotlessly clean.
 Any residue of fat will prevent egg whites from beating properly.
 Use a stainless steel or glass bowl.
 Plastic bowls can retain a film of grease.

 Egg temperature: It’s easiest to separate eggs cleanly when they are refrigerator cold.
 However egg whites whip to greater volume when they’ve had a chance to warm a bit, 20 to 30 minutes.
 Always begin by separating the eggs.
 Let the whites stand at room temperature while you prepare the baking pan, equipment and other ingredients.

 Cream of tartar: The air beaten into egg whites can be lost quite easily.
 A small amount of acidic ingredient, such as cream of tartar, acts as a stabilizing agent.
 A bit of lemon juice or vinegar will also work.

 Salt decreases egg-white foam stability, so it is not used in soft meringues.

 Add sugar gradually.
 For optimum volume and smoothest texture, sugar should be added gradually, beginning only after the whites have been beaten to the foamy stage (about double in volume).
 Adding some or all of the sugar before beginning to beat will result in less volume.

 To check if sugar is dissolved: After each addition, whites should be beaten until sugar has dissolved before adding more.
 To test, rub a bit of meringue between thumb and forefinger.
 If sugar is dissolved, it will feel completely smooth.
 If it feels grainy or sandy, continue beating.
-Undissolved sugar can cause sugar spots on the meringue surface.
+Undissolved sugar can cause sugar spots on the soft meringue surface.